Langevin dynamics with general kinetic energies

 Since the AR-kinetic energy in general has derivatives larger than the ones of the standard kinetic energy, the timestep should be reduced in order to preserve the stability of the numerical method.
 We characterize in this section the possible reduction of the timestep due to the modification of the kinetic energy.
-As described in Section~\ref{Complete Generalized Hybrid Monte-Carlo scheme}, we metropolize the AR-Langevin dynamics by first integrating the Hamiltonian with~\eqref{eq: hmc} and then the fluctuation-dissipation part with~\eqref{eq:HMC_like_proposal_for_Metropolis}.
+As described in Section~\ref{Complete Generalized Hybrid Monte-Carlo scheme}, we metropolize the AR-Langevin dynamics by first integrating the Hamiltonian part with~\eqref{eq: hmc} and then the fluctuation-dissipation part with~\eqref{eq:HMC_like_proposal_for_Metropolis}.
 This corresponds to the evolution operator $P_\dt^{\rm GHMC} = P_\dt^{\rm Ham}P_\dt^{\rm FD}$.

-Recall that the average rejection rate of the Hamiltonian and fluctuation/dissipation parts, namely (with expectations over $(q,p) \sim \mu$ and over the random variables $G,\mathcal{U}$ used in the updates)
+Recall that the average rejection rate of the Hamiltonian and fluctuation/dissipation parts, namely (with expectations over $(q,p) \sim \mu$ and over the random variables used in the updates)

-respectively scale as $\dt^3$ and $\de t^{3/2}$ (see Lemma~\ref{lemma rejection rate hmc}).
+respectively scale as $\dt^3$ and $\de t^{3/2}$ (see Lemmas~\ref{lemma rejection rate hmc} and~\ref{lem:weak_FD}).
 We consider three kinds of AR-kinetic energies: the original function interpolation~\eqref{def arps kinetic energy}, and two interpolation functions~\eqref{def new arps kinetic energy} based on the gradient.
 More precisely, we either choose a linear spline or a $C^2$ spline by a polynomial of order~5 on the gradient $\nabla U$.
 The corresponding kinetic energies are respectively $C^2$ and $C^3$.
-The aim is to check the scaling of the rejection rates in terms of powers of $\dt$, and to estimates the prefactors for the various kinetic energies.
+The aim is to check the scaling of the rejection rates in terms of powers of $\dt$, and to estimate the prefactors for the various kinetic energies.

 We consider a system of $64$ particles of mass $m_i=1$ in a three dimensional periodic box with particle density $\rho=0.56$.
 The particles interact by a purely repulsive WCA pair potential, which is a truncated Lennard-Jones potential~\cite{SBB88}: